eudoxia0/eudoxia0.github.io/article/_posts/2023-05-06-nixos-for-the-impatient.md

    1. `the following new units were started: home-manager-eudoxia.service`.
    1. Open `home.nix`.
    1. Home directory config. `home.file` etc.

+# A Single-Device Setup

-- My Current Setup
+# My Current Setup

 - Security
 - DNS
 - Syncthing

+# Misc

+- Updating.
+   1. NixOS uses channels, analogous to Debian/Ubuntu distributions/sources.
+   1. To find the channel you're using: `sudo nix-channel list | grep nixos`
+   1. To upgrade the current channel: `sudo nixos-rebuild switch --upgrade`
+   1. You can also auto-upgrade:
+      1. `system.autoUpgrade.enable = true;`
+      1. `system.autoUpgrade.allowReboot = true;`
+      1. This will reboot the system.
+- Garbage Collection.
+   1. Nix accumulates garbage.
+   1. You clean it by periodically running `sudo nix-collect-garbage`.
+   1. Naturally this can be automated: https://nixos.org/manual/nixos/stable/index.html#sec-nix-gc